 This mouse has literally saved my career!

-It is the best mouse for wrist pain I have ever used.
+It is the best vertical mouse I have ever used.

 Logitech G640 Gaming Mouse Pad

 Whilst not the most thought about item for your work from home desk setup, the mouse mat or mouse pad is often overlooked.

 Typically a mouse mat is a thick piece of stiff foam with a surface on top to help the mouse glide, I could never get on with all the mouse mats I tried.

 Then I discovered this ultra thin mouse mat from Logitech, it is 1mm thick and measures 460x400mm.
 You hardly know it’s there but it provides the ultimate surface for your mouse, I also have a spare in my rucksack so I am never without it!

 I do a lot of Zoom and Microsoft Teams calls and I also author online courses on network automation so a good microphone is essential.

 I use the Blue Yeti USB mic on a boom arm which for the most part stays out of my way and when I need it I can just swing it into range.